Srinivas1258/ML-DL/README.md

 2.maps the data
 3.reduce and shuffle the data

-Feature cross :It provides a way to combine features in linear model
+Feature cross :It provides a way to combine features in linear model and help linear model to work in non-linear problems.

 Ex: IN XOR Gate -(we will get decision boundary using x3=x1*x2)(non-linear models)